pb2k3/VaR-Engine-Risk-Analytics-Dashboard/README.md

 # 📊 VaR Engine — Equity Risk Analytics Dashboard

+N**ote: This is a project for educational purposes only, this is not financial advice.**

 A Python + Streamlit dashboard that estimates equity tail risk using Monte Carlo simulation, comparing **Standard Deviation** vs **Parkinson's Volatility** as estimators.
 Type any ticker symbol — get instant Value at Risk, Expected Shortfall, and full distribution analysis.

 Built as an FRM (Financial Risk Manager) portfolio project.